nthaihoc/about-me/index.md

 Beyond these areas, I am also interested in applications of AI in autonomous vehicles, manufacturing (particularly in quality control and process optimization), and big data technologies like Hadoop and Spark to enable scalable and efficient data processing.

-* Machine Learning: Algorithms, data preprocessing, and MLOps for AI applications.
+* **Machine Learning**: Algorithms, data preprocessing, and MLOps for AI applications.
-* Computer Vision: Deep learning for healthcare, 3D imaging, and object recognition.
+* **Computer Vision**: Deep learning for healthcare, 3D imaging, and object recognition.
-* Big Data: Scalable data processing with Hadoop and Spark.
+* **Big Data**: Scalable data processing with Hadoop and Spark.
-* Autonomous Vehicles & Manufacturing: AI applications in autonomous driving and process optimization.
+* **Autonomous Vehicles & Manufacturing**: AI applications in autonomous driving and process optimization.

 {% include_relative _includes/publications.md %}